7 summer questions for GVSU football

 “We've got to rely on our D-line early," Mitchell said.
 "We've got a lot of good guys back on our D-line.
 I think at the linebacker position we have talent, but we don't have any experience.”

-Junior Brad Horling’s transition from strong safety to linebacker will help, but five of the team’s seven leading tacklers from 2013 were seniors: linebackers Charles Hill, Jordan Kaufman and Luther Ware, along with defensive backs Reggie Williams and Erik Thompson.
+Junior Brad Horling’s transition from strong safety to linebacker will help, but five of the team’s eight leading tacklers from 2013 were seniors: linebackers Charles Hill, Jordan Kaufman and Luther Ware, along with defensive backs Reggie Williams and Erik Thompson.

 There are starting jobs to be won.